-Abstract submission for the IDF Virtual Congress 2021 is now closed.
+Late-breaking abstract submission for the IDF Virtual Congress 2021 is open until 3 November 2021.

 Submission mode: Abstract submission is only possible through the online congress profile platform.
 Abstracts submitted by post, fax or email will NOT be accepted.
 The online abstract submission module will NOT be available after 27 August 2021.

 IDF congress profile: In order to submit an abstract, a congress profile must be created, which gives access to the online abstract submission module.
 The submitting author must ensure accurate contact details are entered.
 One or more abstracts can be submitted by logging in with a congress profile.

 Submitting author/presenting author: If the submitting author is not also the presenting author, the submitting author is responsible for informing the presenting author of all communications received regarding the abstract.

 Presenting author registration: The presenting author must be registered by 27 October 2021.
 If the presenting author is not registered by this date, their abstract will be REMOVED from the programme.